BeipDev/BeipMU/Documentation/GMCP.md

 It is simply a single JSON string value that is the id to associate with this line.

 ## ids
-The server will send this GMCP to specify details about an id:
+The server will send this GMCP to specify details about an id.
+Sent in response to the client sending beip.id.request, or preemptively by servers keeping track of it themselves (see id.request):
 ```
 beip.ids
 {